 The Romans became experts at constructing roads like the Appian Way.
 To construct a road, they first leveled the road's surface then placed small pebbles on it.
 After covering the pebbles with mortar, a rough gravel was placed on top of this base.
 Stones, which fit tightly together, were then placed on the road to provide its ultimate surface.
 Roman roads came with a slightly raised section in the middle so that water could run off easily.

-All roads that began in the city of Rome received a label with a master list of destinations along its particular route.
+All roads that began in the city of Rome, including the Appian Way, received a label with a master list of destinations along its particular route.
 This labeling eventually led to the popular phrase "All roads lead to Rome."

 Perhaps the most well known event on the Appian road, the 'queen' of Rome's long roads, involved the ex-gladiator Spartacus.
 His life story, in 1960, was made into a very popular movie.
 In 73 B.C., Spartacus led a slave revolt against the empire.
 This uprising was significant because slaves accounted for about one-third of Italy's entire population.